 Get in touch with nature in Sochi National Park

-The National Park in Sochi is the second largest in Russia.
+The National Park in Sochi is the second largest in Russia and one of the most exciting things to do in Sochi.
 The park contains a lot of waterfalls, caves, gorges, and canyons that offer incredible views of the Caucasus mountains.
 It also has many accessible hikes that offer stunning views and a lot of camping spots where you can reconnect with nature.
 However, camping isn’t recommended due to the fauna in the area that includes bears, wolves, and leopards.

 The park also includes a lot of interesting places to visit.
 One of them is the Loo Byzantine Church from the 10th century, located at the top of the mountain.
 If you are looking for a fascinating insight into one of the oldest remains of Russia’s Eastern Orthodox Church, you really shouldn’t miss visiting this church.